History (HIS) - Courses

 Christianity to 1517

 This course surveys the history of Christianity from its origin up to the beginning of the Protestant Reformation in 1517.
 Topics to be covered will include the following: question of the reliability of the Gospels as historical sources, early heresies, Christological and Trinitarian controversies, the conversion of Western and Eastern Europe during the Middle Ages, the evolution of the papacy and monasticism, the Crusades, and the status and treatment of women in ancient and medieval Christianity.
-Offered Spring - Every Third Year.
+Offered Alternate Years.

 HIS 334 Cr.3

 Each semester this course will examine a specific aspect of the history of China from earliest times to the present.
 Included will be the Chinese family; the role of ideology in Chinese history (Confucianism, communism, etc.); the revolutionary period (1800-1949); and China since 1949.
-Offered Occasionally.
+Offered Alternate Years.

 HIS 335 Cr.3